Skip to content

 Part ofWhat Is Claude Code?
 The Complete Guide

-Claude Code hooks are shell commands that fire on lifecycle events — before/after tool use, session start, stop — to format code, run tests, and block risky actions.
+Claude Code hooks are shell commands that fire on lifecycle events — tool use, session start, stop — to format code, run tests, and block risky actions.

 Claude Code hooks are user-defined shell commands that run automatically at fixed points in the agent's lifecycle — before or after a tool runs, when a session starts, or when Claude stops.
 They fire deterministically every time, so you can enforce policy, auto-format edits, run tests, or block risky actions without trusting the model to remember.